drewdeponte/octopusci/_posts/2012-01-05-Octopusci-0-3-8-Released.markdown

 tags: [code]
 ---

 Woot woot.
 We just released the v0.3.8 of Octopusci.
-This release includes two pretty imporantant changes.
+This release includes a few pretty imporantant changes.

  * octopusci-tentacles now runs as a non-root user (specified in config general section under key tentacles_user)